Tübingen. Day Trip Back To The Middle Ages

 The last leg of the wearisome journey is along the Neckar River.
 Before I know it, I’m parked at the hotel, checked in, showered and out.

 From the hotel, it’s just a pleasurable stroll around the town.
-But not before a strong double espresso (free self-make coffee machine available at the reception) and a tasty glass or five of sparkling water (free tap, same location).
+It was not before a strong double espresso (free self-make coffee machine available at the reception) and a tasty glass of sparkling water (free tap, same location).
 Tomorrow morning, as I leave at three am, I’ll have five double espressos crammed in a large cup, all gone way before I pass Austria’s Brenner.

 It is only a budget hotel, but this and the sparkling cleanliness are the first things I see as I step inside.
 I pat my shoulder for this last-second choice, literally.
 I’ve called the hotel while en route to check if they have any availability as I’ve changed my mind about the previous accommodation arrangement that was out of town.